Key Takeaways

 Space Requirements

-Fitness studios have specific physical requirements that go beyond typical commercial space needs.
+Fitness studios have physical requirements that go beyond typical commercial space needs.

 Ceiling Heights